m-lab/jostler/README.md

 ### 2.7. `jostler` architecture

-`jostler` architecture will consist of two major packages.
-One package, called `watchdir`, will watch a directory where new format JSON files are created.
-The other package, called `bundlejson`, will bundle these files into compressed JSONL files and upload them to GCS.
+`jostler` architecture consists of a public `api` package that defines standard columns and `index1` datatype, and the following internal packages:

+* `internal/gcs`: handles downloading and uploading files to Google Cloud Storage (GCS).
+* `internal/jsonlbundle`:  implements logic to process a single JSONL bundle.
+* `internal/schema implements logic to handle datatype and table schemas.
+* `internal/testhelper`: implements logic to help in unit and integration (e2e) testing.
+* `internal/uploadbundle`: implements logic to bundle multiple local JSON files into JSONL bundles and upload to Google Cloud Storage (GCS)
+* `internal/watchdir`: watches a directory and sends notifications to its client when it notices a new file.

-`watchdir` will ignore files that do not have a `.json` suffix and `bundlejson` will ignore files that are not in proper JSON format.
-`jostler` is different from `pusher` by not indiscriminately including all files in the bundle regardless of their content.
+Files that do not have a .json suffix or are not in proper JSON format will be ignored.
+As mentioned earlier, jostler is different from pusher by not indiscriminately including all files in the bundle regardless of their content.
 This behavior of `jostler` will provide [better security](https://github.com/m-lab/pusher/blob/main/DESIGN.md#7-security-considerations).

 It is highly desirable that `jostler` guarantees it will not upload the